-- Student events (including RSGA events) must be approved by the Student Services Office - Faculty events must be approved by the Academic Dean - Staff events must be approved by the Vice President for Finance and Administration Mike Cashwell, mcashwell@upsem.edu - Events not sponsored by a student, faculty or staff group, but that is to be a 'private function' that a student, faculty or staff member would like to have on campus must be approved by the Vice President for Finance and Administration Mike Cashwell, mcashwell@upsem.edu - 4.
-Once the event is approved contact the Student Services Office to put your event on the Master Calendar. - 5.
+- Student events (including RSGA events) must be approved by the Student Services Office - Faculty events must be approved by the Academic Dean - Staff events must be approved by the Vice President for Finance and Administration Mike Cashwell, mcashwell@upsem.edu - An event not sponsored by a student, faculty or staff group, but that is to be a 'private function' that a student, faculty or staff member would like to have on campus must be approved by the Vice President for Finance and Administration Mike Cashwell, mcash-well@upsem.edu

+- 4. Once the space is confirmed as available by the appropriate space manager contact the Student Services Office to put your event on the Master Calendar. - 5.
 Send an e-mail to Physical Plant to let them know you will be using the space and attach an Event Requirements Form, found online with the Master Calendar. - 6.
-Requests for audio-visual equipment should be made through Media Services. - 7.
 Create advertising for your event. - a.
 Check with the Student Services Office before posting any advertisements. - b.
-Send email to RSGA Clerk to post advertisement on RSGA Blackboard page. - c.
-Announcements for the Update should be sent to update@upsem.edu no later than Thursday at noon the week before you would like it to appear. - d.
+Send e-mail to RSGA Clerk to post advertisement on RSGA Blackboard page. - c.
+Announcements for the UPDate e-mail newsletter should be sent to update@upsem.edu no later than Thursday at noon the week before you would like it to appear. - d.
 You may also send an e-mail to studentlife@upsem.edu for distribution to the Richmond community. - e.
 Although Facebook may be used to promote your event, it should NOT be the primary mode of communication.